 MEETINGS

 SECTION 1.
 The association shall hold quarterly membership meetings.
-The annual meeting shall be held in Prince George’s County.
+The annual meeting shall be held in Prince George’s County in July or August.

 SECTION 2.
 Notice

 Notice of the Annual Meeting shall be given by regular or electronic mail no fewer than fifteen (15) nor more than sixty (60) days before the date of the meeting.